mediroozmeh/FPGA_BitonicSorting/README.md

 |  BRAMs Utilization |    1300   (44 %)   |-|-|

-### Power and performance specifiaction of used devices:
+### Power and performance specification of GPUs and FPGA:

 | Parameters/Devices|GTX960|K4200| Virtex 7 |
 |--------------------|:-------------: |:-------------: |:-------------: |